 Winter STEM Study – Salt is a big part of life in winter.
 It is everywhere trying to combat the ice that threatens to make us fall or send our cars sliding.
 Study the effects of salt on ice in this study.

 Create a Frosted Wreath – The results of this experiment are so pretty.
 They sparkle just like the frost outside as tiny crystals form on the delicate strands of the wreath.
 For a different twist on this crystal making experiment, try making a snowflake version or practice making jumbo sized crystals or even making them scented (imagine a pine or peppermint scented design).

 Who doesn’t love a little hot chocolate science on a cold winter day?
 With hot chocolate comes marshmallows, try your hand at a marshmallow science experiment or make some extra festive marshmallows for those holiday hot chocolates.

 Heat is a big topic of conversion at this time of year, so why not tackle some heat transfer experiments to better understand how heat moves between objects.

 What do we love during the cold winter?
 Nice warm baths!
 And with that we have really loved learning how to make bath bombs.
 It is a fantastic STEAM project for your tweens and teens and fosters so much creativity and understanding of chemistry.
-Here are some of our favourite winter bath bomb recipes.

 Explore friction with this experiment exploring how things slide on ice.
 Although this experiment shows an indoor version I think it would be even more fun to head outside and test it.